jeremytammik/tbc/a/1890_filters_postcommand.md

 What am I missing?

-Here is a simple example where I collect all shared parameters in a project first so I can use their GUIDs to collect data from them in families.
+Here is a simple example where I collect all shared parameters in a project first, so I can use their GUIDs to collect data from them in families.

 <pre class="code">
   collector = FilteredElementCollector(doc)